decisioncoin/decisioncoin.github.io/white-paper.md

 ### Ownership resale
 Ownership stakes in a Decision can be re-sold at any time.
 Each owner has the ability to put a price on their ownership.
 This allows for a healthy dynamic between risk capital that supports the creation of new algorithms and businesses that can best exploit the profit potential of those algorithms.

+## Mining

+Miners can earn DC by executing models.
+Each

 ## Token

 DecisionCoin is an [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) token that enables the DECIDE network to solve problems.

+There are real advantages to an independent blockchain.
+We will evaluate whether to migrate to a standalone blockchain in the next six months.
+[Need to layout criteria for this switch]

 ### Coin Allocation:
 * 40% - Bounties and Data Incentives